Infinitely Losing My Edge

 I'm losing my edge.

-I'm losing my edge to the kids from Uruguay and from Seoul.
+I'm losing my edge to the kids from Palau and from Spokane.

 But I was there.

-I was there at the first Visage show in London.
+I was there at the first Arcadia show in London.

 I'm losing my edge.